woocommerce/woocommerce-rest-api-docs/source/includes/v3/_reports.md

 # Reports #

-This section lists all API that can be used view reports.
+This section lists all API endpoints that can be used view reports.

 ## Reports Filters ##

 Use the following filters for any type of report to specify the period of sales:

 |   Filter   |  Type  |                                                                                Description                                                                                 |
 | ---------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |